adithirgis/pollucheck/include.md

 **What do the bars in the vertical bar plots indicate?**
 *The vertical bars represent mean + sd and mean - sd.*

+**What is the difference between month-yearly plot and monthly plot?**
+*The month-yearly plot displays box plot based on each month and year, while monthly plot displays the plot for all months in multiple years.*

 **What are the bars in the diurnal plot and why are there two options?**